systematic-magic/AgingPMC/research_papers_html.rst

    | 34.
 Yang XM, Yang H. [Expression of high mobility group box-1 in the lung tissue and serum of patients with pulmonary tuberculosis].
 Zhonghua Jie He He Hu Xi Za Zhi.
 2013; 36:497-500.

 9.4.3.
 Check for references containing journal title in English and original language (e.g. "International journal of cancer" and "Journal international du cancer").
 Remove title in original language and leave English version.
+If there is just a "foreign language" version present, it is OK to leave that version (no need to find Eglish one).

-9.4.5 Check for extra information to the references (i.e. in addition to "standard" information).
+9.4.4.
+Check for extra information to the references (i.e. in addition to "standard" information).
 Remove all extra information.

    | `Example:`
    | ":official publication of the society of…"

-9.4.6 Remove any instances of “[Internet]”, "[pii]" and empty (blank) doi.
+9.4.5.
+Remove any instances of “[Internet]”, "[pii]" and empty (blank) doi.

-9.4.7.
+9.4.6.
 Remove “PMID” and “PMCID” details, if present in any reference.

 |